Compare balance transfer credit cards

 - Repayment history.

-Once your card is active, you can find your credit limit by logging into your online account or app, calling your provider or by checking a statement.
+Once your balance transfer credit card is active, you can find your credit limit by logging into your online account or app, calling your provider or by checking a statement.

 What if the balance transfer limit I’m offered isn’t enough?